Patient Survival - Adult

 At its most basic, saving lives is what quality hospital care is all about.
 Severely ill or injured people come to our hospitals every day in search of help, and we pride ourselves on being able to provide it.

-Not every life can be saved, of course.
-But helping people when the odds are against them by providing advanced technology, highly trained medical personnel, and care processes that are continually being reviewed and improved is what we’re here for.
+Not every life can be saved, however, but helping people when the odds are against them is what we’re here for.
+We do this by providing advanced technology, a highly trained medical team and processes that are continually being reviewed and improved.

-Academic medical centers such as UK HealthCare take care of the very sickest patients.
-That’s why patient survival rates are adjusted to account for just how sick the patients are when they come to the hospital, considering the seriousness of their illness plus complicating factors like age, obesity, diabetes or heart failure.
+Academic health systems such as UK HealthCare take care of the very sickest patients.
+That’s why patient survival rates are adjusted to account for just how sick the patients are when they come to the hospital.
+Taken into account are the seriousness of a patient’s illness plus complicating factors like age, obesity, diabetes or heart failure.

 Observed-to-expected mortality (death) compares two numbers:

-1. Observed mortality is the actual number of patients who died during a particular period.
+1. Observed mortality is the actual number of patients admitted to the hospital who died during a particular period.
 For example, 10 deaths among 1,000 patients would be a rate of 1 percent.

 2. Some people are so sick they are not reasonably expected to survive.
-More of these patients are seen at places like UK HealthCare because they are better equipped to help.
+More of these patients are seen at places like UK HealthCare because health systems like ours are better equipped to help.

-Expected mortality adjusts for how sick patients are compared with patients seen at other hospitals in the United States.
+Expected mortality adjusts for how sick patients are compared with patients seen at other U.S. hospitals.

 A score of 1.00 would mean exactly the same number of patients who might have been expected to die did in fact die.
 A score higher than 1.00 means more patients died than were statistically expected to.